ASeriesOfUnfortunateBugs/The-Chattering/README.md

 # The-Chattering
-A basic chat program between a client and a server.

 This was the final project for my Java Programming II class.
+The assignment was to build a basic chat program between a client and a server.

+I used Scene Builder to create the UI portion of the program then coded everything else using NetBeans.